ASU football's three best defensive performances from last season

-Young was the team leader in tackles last season and was a Second Team All-Pac-12, which basically means he had a lot of good games.
+Senior linebacker Chris Young against No. 14 UCLAYoung was the team leader in tackles last season and was a Second Team All-Pac-12, which basically means he had a lot of good games.
 Young’s best game last season came in the 38-33 win at No. 14 UCLA.

 Young led ASU with 13 tackles, 12 of them solo tackles, and a career-high three quarterback sacks.
 Two of those sacks came in the fourth quarter, including what could very well have been the best play of Young’s collegiate career.
 With just over five minutes left to go in the game with ASU up by five points, UCLA was on ASU’s seven-yard line on a third and six.
 UCLA quarterback Brett Hundley went back to pass and, needing a stop, Young sacked him for a 13-yard loss.
 Bruins kicker Ka'imi Fairbairn missed the ensuing field goal attempt, which gave ASU the ball back with their lead intact and 4:38 left to play.

 Young sacked Hundley again on the very first play of UCLA’s next drive, and he would come up with the tackle on fourth down to end the drive and the game.
 Young was given Pac-12 Defensive Player of the Week following his heroic performance.

 Senior safety Alden Darby against USCA lot of things went right for ASU in its 62-41 win over USC.
 Despite the monstrous score line, the player who shined the brightest was Darby.